Hazkarah 2021 ceremony: speech by Jean-Claude Grumberg

 nothing!
 Forget it, forget it!
 It’s not

-than a scream, that one cannot put in a perfect poem, did I have the time to finish it?
+that a scream, which cannot be put into a perfect poem, did I have time to finish it?

 But when you tread this bouquet of nettles that had been me, in another century,

-in a story that will be stale for you, just remember that I was innocent and that, just like you mortals of that day, I had also had a marked face
+In a story that will be out of print for you, just remember that I was innocent and that, like you, the mortals of that day, I too had a marked face.

 Review the 2021 Hazkarah ceremony